-MIAMI-DADE COUNTY 111 NW 1st STREET SUITE 2340 MIAMI, FL 33128 obligation under this section or under any other section in this Agreement.
+MIAMI-DADE COUNTY 111 NW 1st STREET SUITE 2340 MIAMI, FL 33128

 Certificates of insurance must indicate that for any cancellation of coverage before the expiration date, the issuing insurance carrier will endeavor to mall thirty (30) day written advance notice to the certificate holder.
 In addition, the Contractor hereby agrees not to modify the insurance coverage without thirty (30) days written advance notice to the County.